Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 # Data Types
 * In java, every variable and every expression has some type.
 * Each and every data type is clearly defined.
-* Every assignment should be checked by compiler for type compatibility.
+* *Every assignment* should be *checked by compiler for type compatibility*.
-* Because of above reasons, we can conclude java language is **strongly typed programming language**.
+* Because of above reasons, we can conclude java language is *strongly typed programming language*.
-* Java is not considered as **pure object oriented programming language because, several OOP features are not satisfied** by java (like Operator Overloading, Multiple Inheritance, etc).
+* Java is not considered as *pure object oriented programming language* because, *several OOP features are not satisfied* by java (like *Operator Overloading, Multiple Inheritance*, etc).
-* Moreover, we are depending on primitive data types which are non-objects.
+* Moreover, we are *depending on primitive data types* which are non-objects.
 ## Primitive Data Types
 ![alt text](image-1.png)
-* Except *boolean and char, remaining data types* are considered as *signed data* types because, we can represent both positive and negative numbers.
+* Except *boolean and char, remaining data types* are considered as *signed data* types because, we can *represent both positive and negative numbers*.
 ### byte:
 * size: 1 byte (8 bits)
 * MAX_Value: +127